 Council recently amended the policy to make financial agreements applicable to all rateable properties, if the ratepayers are experiencing financial hardship.

-Apply for a financial hardship agreement
+Apply for a new financial hardship agreement

 What can happen if rates aren't paid?

 - All unpaid rates will incur a penalty interest rate of 10.00% per year after the payments due date.
 This applies to annual and both instalment payment methods.

 - You will continue paying penalty interest on overdue rates and charges until we have received full payment of the outstanding amount.

 - We may recover any outstanding amounts plus interest in a Magistrates court by suing for debt.

 - Under Section 181 of the Local Government Act 1989 we may dispose of property where these circumstances exist: